 Refinancing student loans without a cosigner

-If you’re ready to refinance student loans without a cosigner and get the best rate, compare various lenders.
+If you’re ready to refinance student loans without a cosigner and get the best rate, compare various lenders and look for any fees.
 Review their interest rates and repayment terms to find the right option for you.
+You can also see if they offer a six-month grace period or less and if they have a prepayment penalty.

-Always think carefully about the implications of refinancing federal student loans.
+Always think carefully about the implications of refinancing federal loans.
 When you refinance federal student loans, the U.S. Department of Education will no longer be your lender.
-You’ll be giving up borrower benefits like income-driven repayment and student loan forgiveness.
+You’ll be giving up borrower repayment plans such as income-driven repayment and benefits like student loan forgiveness.
+You may also have fewer deferment and forbearance options.
+Federal student aid offers various repayment options, Public Service Loan Forgiveness, and more which can make student loan payments easier and more affordable.
 That’s not something to take lightly.

 If after assessing your financial situation, you feel it makes sense to move forward, check our top student loan refinancing options that offer cash-back bonuses.